This article was updated on August 20, 2018.

 4. Make It Relevant

-Scaling your learning programs to keep up with organizational growth is important.
+Scaling your learning programs as part of keeping up with company growth is important.
 What might have worked when your organization was smaller might not work now.
 Don't be afraid to have fun and be creative, but make programs practical and relevant by linking what's happening in your organization to the wider market.

 You should also plan ahead to keep up with future company growth.
 For example, if the business is growing and you're about to hire more entry-level positions, you may want to increase learning offerings that specifically help new hires track improvement and create goals for moving up in the organization.